Anxiety Management

 If you don’t have one in your past, ask it of the human condition - have other people experienced this?
 Have they gotten through it?

-If others can handle this? why do you think you won’t be able to?
+If others can handle this, why do you think you won’t be able to?

 If you can’t do anything to generate hope, then don’t think about the future, distract yourself.
-Call a friend, workout, watch TV.
+Call a friend, work out, watch TV.
 Feeling the future is hopeless if that is all you can do, then distract yourself.

-Approach #2 Focus on influencing not controlling
+Focus on influencing, not controlling

 In general, you have no control, only influence…